tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 paths, in particular when initiating connection migration or when probing a new network path, as described in {{path-validation}}, as an adversary can otherwise correlate the communication interaction across those different paths.
-DTLS 1.3 provides mechanisms to ensure a new CID can always be used, if necessary.
+DTLS 1.3 provides mechanisms to ensure that a new CID can always be used.
 In general, an endpoint should proactively send RequestConnectionId to ask for new CIDs as soon as the pool of spare CIDs is depleted (or goes below a threshold).
 Also, in case a peer might have exhausted available CIDs, a migrating endpoint